MartijnVisser/flink-only-sql/README.md

 ## Explore all website behaviour

 Any visit to one of the webpages is sent to the Kafka topic `pageview`.
-In order to explore them, we first need to register this Kafka topic as a TABLE.
+In order to explore them, we first need to register this Kafka topic as a table.

 ```sql
 --Create table pageviews: